PauloOrtizF/predictive-brain-lab.github.io/peer_review_guidelines.md

 * Logical step from research problem to methodological approach clear?
 * Any steps in the methods difficult to understand – or seem erroneous?
-* Is the design understandable by looking only at the illustration?
+* Is the design understandable by looking only at the illustration (refer them to the [figures](./science_communication.md) section of wiki otherwise)?

 ### Results